nishantsah08/public_html/docs/user_manuals/02_CEO_APP_USER_GUIDE.md

 *   **You ask:** "How many vacant beds do we have right now?"
 *   **The System replies:** "We currently have 6 vacant beds across all properties."

-## 2. The Mobile App
+## 3. The Mobile App Dashboard

-### Dashboard
-The app opens to a dashboard focused on key business areas.
-The most prominent feature is the **Tenant Satisfaction Trend** chart.

-*   **What it is:** This chart shows the average, aggregated satisfaction score from all tenants over the last 6 months.
-It is your primary tool for understanding the quality of the tenant experience.
-*   **How to use it:** Monitor the trend line.
-An upward trend indicates improving service, while a downward trend is an early warning sign that requires investigation into the detailed feedback reports.
+Your dashboard provides a real-time overview of the business, including the **Tenant Satisfaction Trend** chart and queues for routine approvals.

-### Managing Vendors
+### Managing Vendors & Approvals
-1. Navigate to the **Vendor Directory**.
-2. Tap the **+** button to add a new vendor and fill in their details.
-3. Tap on an existing vendor to view their profile and add notes or upload files.

-### Handling Approvals
-The **Action Required** queue on the dashboard will show items needing your approval, such as estimated utility bills or judicial cases.
-Tap the item to view details and approve or reject it.
+*   Use the **Vendor Directory** to manage vendor information.
+*   Use the **Action Required** queue for routine approvals like utility bills and judicial cases.